Margaret Chin: New York City Council

 Prior to winning the 2009 city council election, Chin had run and lost in the Democratic Party primary election for the District 1 seat in 1991, 1993, and 2001.

 In a primary with low voter turnout, she won the Democratic nomination with 39% of the vote, ousting two-term incumbent Alan Gerson.
 Chin earned 4,541 votes to Gerson's 3,520; the other three candidates, PJ Kim, Pete Gleason, and Arthur Gregory won 1,927 votes, 1,293 votes, and 235 votes, respectively.
-Campaigning on the issues of affordable housing, improving infrastructure, immigration reform, and better services for senior citizens, Chin won the general election held on November 3, 2009 against Republican candidate Irene Horvath in a landslide, carrying 86% of the vote.
+Campaigning on the issues of affordable housing, improving infrastructure, immigration reform, and better services for senior citizens, Chin won the general election held on November 3, 2009, against Republican candidate Irene Horvath in a landslide, carrying 86% of the vote.

 In 2013, Chin ran for reelection.
 She received an endorsement from the Stonewall Democratic Club of New York prior to that year's September Democratic Party primary and received funding from REBNY for mailings.
 She was challenged in the primary by Democrat Jenifer Rajkumar, a Lower Manhattan District Leader, in a widely publicized race.
 Chin won with 58.5% of the vote.

-The councilwoman retained the right to run a third term despite New Yorkers voting against the concept in 2010.
-In 2017, Chin ran for re-election and won her primary with 46% of the vote against her main challenger, Christopher Marte, a newcomer, who received 44%.
-Marte ran against her again in the general election on the Independence party line, and Chin won the general election with 49.8% of the vote.
+The councilwoman retained the right to run a third term due to legislation passed in 2008, despite New Yorkers subsequently voting against the concept in 2010.
+In 2017, Chin ran for re-election and won her primary with 46% of the vote against her main challenger, Christopher Marte, a newcomer who received 37%.
+Marte ran against her again in the general election on the Independence party line, and Chin won the general election with 49.9% of the vote.